Unfair Dismissal Support & Advice in Melbourne

 Payouts for unfair dismissal vary depending on the case.
 Compensation could be as high as six months’ wages or capped at 26 weeks of pay, with the exact amount determined based on factors like lost earnings and the likelihood of finding new employment.

+Legitimate reasons for dismissal include serious misconduct (like theft or violence), poor performance (with prior warnings), and genuine redundancies.
+Dismissals lacking valid grounds or proper procedure might qualify as unfair.
+A genuine redundancy occurs when the job is no longer needed and the employer has followed fair procedures, including exploring other positions in the company.
+Additionally, we verify that the proper notice period was given as required by law.
 Keep in mind dismissals based on discriminatory factors such as marital status or mental disability are unlawful.
 In exceptional circumstances, you may need to pursue legal action if unfair dismissal claims alone don’t suffice to achieve a fair resolution.

 Australian law provides considerable protection for employees, making it harder to be fired without valid reasons or due process.
 However, some employers may still attempt to bypass these protections, which is where legal advice can be crucial.